rusefi/rusefi_documentation/rusEFI-Quick-Start-PDF.md

 We recommend that you use EFI Analytics Tuner Studio desktop application to tune your rusEFI Engine Control Unit.

-As of February 2024 we recommend Tuner Studio BETA.
-Please download and install from https://www.efianalytics.com/TunerStudio/beta/
+Please download and install from https://www.efianalytics.com/TunerStudio/

 Lite edition would get the job done, but registered version comes with tons of benefits like search, higher logging rate etc etc.